-In Standard Security Mode, you do not need to change the default passwords.
-All changes on the User Accounts page are optional in Standard Security Mode.
-Standard Security Mode enables universal plug and play (UPnP) by default.
+In Standard Security Mode, you must change the passwords for the Linux users and the required NVR accounts.
+All other changes on the User Accounts page are optional in Standard Security Mode.

+In Standard Security Mode, UPnP is enabled by default.

-In Enhanced Security Mode, you must create new user accounts and passwords.
-Except for the Optional NVR Account, all account changes on the User Accounts page are mandatory in Enhanced Security Mode.
+In Enhanced Security Mode, you must create new user accounts and passwords for the Linux users and the required NVR accounts.

 In Enhanced Security Mode, UPnP is disabled by default.
-HTTPS-only mode is enforced in Enhanced Security Mode.

 Access for the Linux support user account is enabled by default in Standard Security mode and disabled by default in Enhanced Security Mode.
-Enable or disable access for the Linux support user account in the Linux User Access: support section on the System Passwords page.
+After completing the wizard, you can enable or disable access for the Linux support user account on the System Passwords page.